rmastand/MODProducer/README.md

     ```
     python download.py ./file_paths/Jet/small_list.txt ~/MITOpenDataProject/
     ```
     The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
 So you don't have to download all the files at once as long as you are downloading all of them to the same directory.
-Note that each file make take 5-10 minutes to download, depending on the quality of your internet connection.
+Note that each file may take 5-10 minutes to download, depending on the quality of your internet connection.

 - Once you've downloaded the AOD files (these are ROOT files), you need to create what's called a "registry".
 A registry creates a map between event and run number, and the corresponding ROOT file.
 The registry creator is just an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") that you run N times for N files, each time simply recording which events and runs are there in a certain ROOT file, in a human readable format.
-Because this is an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer"), you need to initiazlie CMSSW environment variables first with `cmsenv`.
+Because this is an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer"), you need to initialize CMSSW environment variables first with `cmsenv`.
 You then create the registry using the Python script `create_registry.py`.
 This script takes two arguments:

     1. a path to the ROOT files that you want to process.
-Note that this is NOT the same as the second argument in the previous step.
-Because the code maintain the same directory structure as in the CMS servers, the download script creates sub-directories inside the directory that you specified in the previous step.
-So you need to manually go inside the directory you provided in the previous step, following the subdirectories until you find yourself inside a directory where the ROOT files reside.
+Note that this is the same as the second argument in the previous command.
     2. a path to the registry file.

     ```
     cmsenv
     ```
     ```
-    python ./create_registry.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt
+    python ./create_registry.py ./file_paths/Jet/small_list.txt ~/MITOpenDataProject/registry.txt
     ```

-- Now that you have created a registry for all the AOD files that tou want to process, you are ready to run another [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") called PFCandidateProducer to convert them into MOD (MIT Open Data) files.
+- Now that you have created a registry for all the AOD files that you want to process, you are ready to run another [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") called PFCandidateProducer to convert them into MOD (MIT Open Data) files.
 You can run PFCandidateProducer with the Python script `PFCandidateRun.py`.
 This script takes three arguments:

 	1. input directory (path to the directory which contains all the AOD files).
 This is the same as the second argument that you supplied in the previous step.
 	2. output directory (path to the directory where you'd like to store all the MOD files).
 If this directory is not already present, it will create the directory.